sladenheim/ds122/laurens_notes.md

 - Bayesian regression example
 - Comparing to frequentist regression
 - Best practices and diagnostics
+- HALF AS LONG AS OTHER LECTURES to allow for time for teaching evaluations

 ### Old lecture names:
 - poisson processes